 Patience may be a virtue but not for those on the internet seeking information.
 No matter why someone surfs the web — whether they’re searching “what’s the best way to get gum out of hair” or researching an enterprise software solution — they’re quick to select the first queries offered by search engines and quicker to leave these pages if they’re slow to load.

-Here are six steps you can take today to evaluate and optimize the images on your website.
+Here are six steps and one bonus update you can take today to evaluate and optimize the images on your website.

 Still, Google demands that brands pay attention to how heavy an image is so much so that it references the weight of such assets in its Core Web Vitals — a set of three metrics that emphasize webpage performance.
 Largest Contentful Paint, or LCP, is a vital that indicates the time it takes a page’s largest asset to load, which is (you guessed it) often an image.
 “Google wants this to happen in fewer than 2.5 seconds.
 If it takes more than 4 seconds, Google considers it a ‘poor’ experience,” and will hold it against you in search ranking.
 To get under that 2.5 mark, assets must be optimized — no ifs, ands or buts about it.